Over 4,000 Migrant Workers in Thailand Benefit from IOM Skills Development Training

 Aside from this, IOM has also been organizing courses on soft skills – including on Thai language, labour law, financial literacy and self-care – to enhance migrant workers’ protection and wellbeing.

 “Migrant workers have long supported socioeconomic development in Thailand, but a majority have not received formal skills development or recognition of their qualifications,” said Geraldine Ansart, IOM’s Chief of Mission in Thailand.
 “Although many more can still benefit, IOM’s support to over 4,000 is a great step forward in maximizing their opportunities for advancement and their ability to contribute to sustainable development.”

 Out of 4,136 beneficiaries from July 2018 to September 2022, 57 per cent were women.
 A majority (85 per cent) were from Myanmar, while 13 and 2 per cent were from Cambodia and Lao People’s Democratic Republic, respectively.

-The trainings are part of IOM’s Poverty Reduction through Safe Migration, Skills Development and Enhanced Job Placement (PROMISE) programme, funded by the Swiss Agency for Development Cooperation.
+The trainings are part of IOM’s Poverty Reduction through Safe Migration, Skills Development and Enhanced Job Placement (PROMISE) programme, funded by the Swiss Agency for Development and Cooperation.
 Implemented for a second phase in the four countries, PROMISE aims to support migrant workers in accessing skills development leading to gainful employment and promoting enhanced protection of migrant workers in collaboration with key stakeholders from public and private sectors.

 One upcoming initiative under PROMISE, in collaboration with the International Telecommunication Union, is a first-of-its-kind digital skills assessment aimed at facilitating digital inclusion of migrant workers, especially for online remittance services.